Age-related macular degeneration (AMD)

 This involves a series of injections of anti-VEGF medicines into your eye to stop these blood vessels growing and help control the leakage which cause loss of central vision.
 This treatment is highly effective in preventing further central vision loss in up to 90% of cases.
 The stages of your appointment/procedure is detailed below:

-1) Check in with reception.
+1) Check in with one of our Patient Coordinators.

 2) Visual Acuity Checks – this consists of checking your sight using a Snellen chart which is similar to the checks that your optician does.
 Eye drops will also be administered.